lab1702/ubuntu-ansible/README.md

 To install RStudio Desktop, RStudio Server or Shiny Server, follow instructions at [https://posit.co/](https://posit.co/) to get latest versions.

+## Python

+To set up a data science Python virtual environment, see [mkvenv](https://github.com/lab1702/mkvenv) for scripts.

 ## Snaps

 After this is installed and rebooted, see [snap-ansible](https://github.com/lab1702/snap-ansible) to install Snap apps.